University of Denver station: Station layout

-University of Denver station is a light rail station in Denver, Colorado, United States.
-It is served by the E and H Lines, operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
-It serves the University of Denver and is located at the north end of campus on Buchtel Boulevard at High Street across from the Ritchie Center.
+As its name suggests, the station serves the University of Denver.
+It is located at the north end of campus on Buchtel Boulevard at High Street, across from the Ritchie Center.

 The station features a public art installation entitled Reflective Discourse, consisting of a series of blue steel panels with cut-out words along the length of the station.
 It was created by John Goe and dedicated in 2006.